 We are creators.
 Our bodymind is a creator.
 Our spirit is a creator.
 Our soul is a creator.
 We are essentially creators to the third power.
 We just need to learn how to use our innate tools.

-Once we have done due diligence and made the decision—we do not allow our mind to generate competing images, fears, worries or reasons why we can’t have it.
-We single-mindedly focus the awesome power of our attention and intention on the outcome we expect.
-Then feel all the fears that inevitably come up.
+Once we have done due diligence and made the decision—it is important to not allow our mind to generate competing images, fears, worries or reasons why we can’t have it.
+We seriously need to single-mindedly focus the awesome power of our attention and intention on the outcome we expect.
+Then we most feel all the fears that inevitably come up.
 The habit of single-minded focus allows us to make powerful changes in our life and in the world.

 Living in the Universe

 The universe is like an interactive computer game where our own spirit and soul project all our desires—and fears—onto our pathway as we move through the game’s maze.
-When we commit to something we want, or want to do, the doors of opportunity in our present situation begin to close off to us.
+When we commit to moving in a different direction, the doors of opportunity in our present situation begin to close off to us.
 Simultaneously, the doors of opportunity blow open in the direction we have committed to.
-Our life is then mysteriously propelled in that direction.
+Our life is mysteriously propelled in that direction.

 Until we make the commitment, all those opportunities are only vague possibilities.
 Without commitment, very little changes in our life.
-But on a positive note, as we become more decisive, especially about the little things, our life experiences change quickly and significantly.
+But on a positive note, as we become more decisive about our life, especially about the little things, our life experiences change quickly and significantly.
 We progressively fulfill more of our hopes and dreams.

 Because we are spiritual beings, living in a universe that has spiritual rules, all manner of assistance from the spiritual kingdom occur as the direct result of our commitments.
 The entire universe aspires to help us.